jt196/vanilla-cookbook/docs/manual/ingredients.md

 - 1 cup honey => **336** _grams_ honey | _Honey (336 g/cup)_

 * Converted using default water density

+### Per-item quantities and multipliers

+If a line has a multiplier (e.g. `6 x 50 g patties`), the main quantity remains as entered, and a muted tail shows the per-item amount `(per item: 50 g)`.

 As you can see the longer honey ingredient failed.
 If you want it to work better, just move the extra bit to after a comma or in brackets: